Quarterly Estimated Taxes: A Complete Guide for Self-Employed Workers

 State Estimated Taxes

-- California: Uses the same federal due dates; 30% of annual estimate due with Q1, 40% with Q2, 0% with Q3, and 30% with Q4
+- California: Same federal due dates; 30% due with Q1, 40% with Q2, 0% with Q3, 30% with Q4

-- New York: Follows the standard 25% per quarter schedule
+- New York: Standard 25% per quarter

 Check your state's franchise tax board or department of revenue for specific rules.